 Stevia products also might help with weight loss.
-That’s because not only is stevia many times sweeter than sugar — so you need to use very little — it’s also calorie-free.
+Not only is stevia many times sweeter than sugar — meaning you need to use very little of it — it’s also calorie-free.

 Stevia rebaudiana is a genus of plants native to South America.
 Its common names, sweet leaf and sugar leaf, suggest its tastiness.

 Truvia is a commercial product created by the Coca-Cola Company and the food and chemical company Cargill.
-Truvia is made from refined stevia.
+It is made from refined stevia.

-Stevia itself, as well as Truvia, has virtually no calories.
+Both stevia and Truvia have virtually no calories.
 Additionally, because stevia is many times sweeter than table sugar and most other sweeteners, you’ll use much less.